 - sprouted wheat (such as the kind used in Ezekiel bread)

 - coneflower, also called echinacea

 I was diagnosed with some degree of B12 deficiency.
 Too much processed sugar, and not enough B12, was causing noticeable damage.
 The fact is that too much processed sugars, and lab-manipulated, cancer causing, chemically altered sugar such as Sucralose, Aspartame, and Saccharin, AKA Splenda, Equal, NutraSweet and others, can actually keep our intestines from processing enough of the nutrients we take in, such as, any vitamin.
 A major reason for this is that sugar feeds bad bacteria that kills your natural probiotics in your gut.
 The overgrowth of bad bacteria (often called Candida) further decreases our good bacteria (Probiotics) that we need to process food.
 This is the main cause of America’s B12 deficiency and nutrient deficiency epidemic.
 This results in increased dementia, Alzheimer’s, nerve damage and many other diseases and ailments.

-About three years ago, I had the first version of the B12EnergyBar.
+About four years ago, I had the first version of the B12EnergyBar.
 The B12 Prebiotic Energy Bar.
 They were good, and they were healthy; however, I had to use the only available prebiotic and it did not have wheat grass, chia, or the best protein on the market.
 Now they do!
-I challenge any company, or group of people in the world, to show me a healthier way to get a more lasting boost of energy.
+I don’t think you can find a healthier way to get a more lasting boost of healthy energy.